AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 solution: Experience Platform
 title: Create a new connection specification using the Flow Service API
 topic-legacy: tutorial
-description: The following document provides steps on how to create a connection specification using the Flow Service API and integrate a new source through Sources SDK.
+description: The following document provides steps on how to create a connection specification using the Flow Service API and integrate a new source through Self-Serve Sources.
 hide: true
 hidefromtoc: true
 exl-id: 0b0278f5-c64d-4802-a6b4-37557f714a97